Meet Our Team

 Kat Williams is a Professor of Women’s Sport History at Marshall University, Founding President of the International Women’s Baseball Center, and the author of several articles about women’s sport including “Sport A Useful Category of Analysis” and two books, The All-American Girls After the AAGPBL and Isabel Lefty Alvarez: The Improbable Life of a Cuban American Baseball Star.
 Through teaching, scholarship and advocacy, Kat is dedicated to the preservation of women’s sport history, and to helping girls become independent, confident leaders.

-PERRY BARBER, Director
+PERRY BARBER, Secretary, Director

 Perry is one of the nearly invisible number of ladies who have literally had the balls to go for baseball umpire-hood.
 She is an international umpire with 35 years of experience at all levels of amateur and professional baseball, including major league spring training, and logs 150-200 games per year.
 Although she still plans on umping for some time, her focus shifted toward inspiring the next generation of women umpires; she hopes that in her lifetime she will see a woman umpire in a regular season MLB game.
 She is a board member of the International Women’s Baseball Center, Inc. and an advisor to Baseball for All.